-@goddamnyouryan is a programmer, web developer and designer based in Los Angeles, CA and all over the world.
+@goddamnyouryan is a programmer, web developer and designer based all over the world.

 Juicer is a personal project of mine.
 It came about not because I am passionate about social media feeds (or social media marketing in general) but rather because I saw a space in the market for it, and I was going to have to basically build it anyways.